 Conclusions

-We demonstrated that spider-mites do not individually avoid tomato plants contaminated with cadmium, despite having reduced oviposition on those plants.
+We demonstrated that spider-mites do not significantly avoid tomato plants contaminated with cadmium when alone, despite having reduced oviposition on those plants.
 However, when choosing collectively, they avoid cadmium contaminated plants, even when clean plants are colonized by a superior competitor.
 These results suggest that collective choice in herbivores contributes to the maintenance of plant elemental defences, as it entails less herbivory on those plants.
 Moreover, they imply that hyperaccumulation of metals by plants may lead to stronger herbivore competition on nearby non-accumulating plants, thus having broad effects on metal-polluted ecosystems.

 Acknowledgements